Jane Shore: Royal mistress

-According to the Patent Rolls for 4 December 1476, it was during this same year that Shore began her liaison with Edward IV, after his return from France.
-Edward did not discard her as he did many of his mistresses, and was completely devoted to her.
+According to the Patent Rolls for 4 December 1476, it was during this same year that Lambert began her liaison with Edward IV, after his return from France.
+Edward remained involved with her until his death.
 She had a large amount of influence over the king, but would not use it for her own personal gain.
 This was exemplified by her practice of bringing those out of favour before the king to help them gain pardon.
-Shore, according to the official records, was not showered with gifts, unlike many of Edward's previous mistresses.
+Lambert, according to the official records, was not showered with gifts, unlike many of Edward's previous mistresses.
 Their relationship lasted until Edward's death in 1483.
+A story dating from 1714 suggests that her advocacy saved Eton College from loss of its lands and buildings to St George’s, Windsor, and the society for the ladies at Eton College is called the Jane Shore Society in her memory.

-Prison, second marriage and later life
+Open penance and prison

-Shore's two other lovers were Edward IV's eldest stepson, Thomas Grey, 1st Marquess of Dorset, and William Hastings, 1st Baron Hastings.
+Lambert is also known to have two other lovers, Edward IV's eldest stepson, Thomas Grey, 1st Marquess of Dorset, and William Hastings, 1st Baron Hastings.
 Grey's wife was the wealthy heiress Cecily Bonville, 7th Baroness Harington, who also happened to be Hastings' stepdaughter.
 Shore was instrumental in bringing about the alliance between Hastings and the Woodvilles, which was formed while Richard, Duke of Gloucester, was Protector, before he took the throne as King Richard III.
 She was accused of carrying messages between Hastings and Edward IV's widow, Elizabeth Woodville.
 It was because of her role in this alliance that Shore was charged with conspiracy, along with Hastings and the Woodvilles, against the Protector's government.

-Shore's punishment included open penance at Paul's Cross for her promiscuous behaviour by Richard, but this may have been motivated by the suspicion that she had harboured Grey when he was a fugitive or as a result of Richard's antagonism towards any person who represented his older brother's court.
-A clash of personalities between the lighthearted Shore and stern Richard also generated a mutual dislike between the two.
+Lambert's punishment included open penance at Paul's Cross for her promiscuous behaviour by Richard.
 Shore accordingly went in her chemise through the streets one Sunday with a taper (thin candle) in her hand, attracting a lot of male attention along the way.
+After her public penitence, Lambert resided in Ludgate prison.